Did the Apple Watch Series 4 live up to its fitness claims?

 To test it out, I took both the Apple Watch Series 4 and Series 3 on a 6-hour hike up Mount Tamalpais, which is about an hour from San Francisco.

-The hike up from Stinson Beach up to the top of the mountain is pretty steep; you start out among the redwoods, traverse up a stream with a few waterfalls along the way and there's even a point where you have to climb up a ladder to continue.
+The hike up from Stinson Beach to the top of the mountain is pretty steep.
+You start out among the redwoods, traverse up a stream with a few waterfalls along the way and there's even a point where you have to climb up a ladder to continue.
 So while my pace may not have been very fast, I was continuously using the GPS, altimeter and heart rate.

 At the hour mark I paused to check the battery levels and take a few shots of the screens: The Series 3 was at 75 percent and the Series 4 was at 87 percent.